 - Use an app to sync a cartoon show so you can watch the same show together in real time while talking to each other about what is happening on the show.

 - Eat delicious snacks together over video chat like cookies, candies, cupcakes, and more!

 - You can read her a story via Skype.

 - Attend her tea party using video chat along with all her other toys.

 - Draw something together and show each other your work of art.

 - If your little is in the right mood, you can even have some sexy Skype sessions.

-Your job is to ensure that your little feels safe and secure at all times, even when they are living away from you.
+.
 You are your little’s support system and they draw strength from your love, no matter where you may be.
 If you feel that you are not able to provide this, then perhaps you are not fit for the role of a caregiver.
 It is crucial that you understand what your obligations are once you have accepted to be someone’s caregiver.
 You need to make sure that your little is performing the most basic things in life like brushing her teeth, having healthy food, getting enough exercise, and so on.

 When there are a thousand miles between you and your little, it does get a bit more challenging to fulfil your responsibilities.
 However, it does not mean that you are unable to perform them – it just takes a bit more effort.

 Here are some suggestions on what you can do to maintain your long distance CGL relationship: